davweb/bobcat/README.md

 Bobcat runs in a Docker container and uploads podcast files to an Amazon S3 Bucket.

+You can find it [here on Docker Hub](https://hub.docker.com/r/davweb/bobcat).

 Here is how the feed looks in Apple Podcasts and Overcast.

 ![Apple Podcasts](apple_podcasts.png) ![Overcast](overcast.png)